timjogorman/RicherEventDescription/guidelines.md

 It will often feel like a temporal order is implied even though no explicit temporal words have occurred, simply because one sentence is positioned as following another.
 We have a test for this: If you can add a "then" into the second clause *without  feeling like you've changed the meaning of the two sentences*, then feel free to temporally order these with BEFORE.
 If you cannot do this "then" test, then do not relate them.

-Note that this should only encompass nearby sentences, but could theoretically go beyond a single sentence, *if and only if the first sentence contained many subevents*.
+Note that in most cases this criterion should only be applied to sentences that are next to each other, but it could theoretically go beyond adjacent sentences *if and only if the first sentence contained many subevents*.
 For example:

 - We **took** the kids to the arcade.
 They **played** ski-ball; they **played** pacman.
 We [*then*] **went** home exhausted.
 - **took** CONTAINS-SUBEVENT **played**